MartinBernstorff/Memium/readme.md

 [github discussions]: https://github.com/MartinBernstorff/memium/discussions

 # Roadmap
 * p2: Is there a need for "QAWithoutDoc"?
-Is it more of a "anonymousfront", essentially a rendering method?

-* p1: remove "core" indirection layer
+It is because the
+  * Seems it's being used inside `DestinationPrompt`.
+But which parts of DestinationPrompt are being used?
+  * Likely only scheduling_uuid and update_uuid in diff_determiner.
+Let's try narrowing down the interface.
+  * Hmm, narrowing down the interface also dramatically decreases debug- and testability, because it doesn't include the values used for generating the IDs.
+For now, I'll leave thsi be.

 * p2: infer scheduling_uuid during creation in the same way as during sync.
 Ensures they cannot drift.

 The markdown